epfllibrary/latex-course/_episodes/03-Text.md

 {% endlatex %}

-In this example the font size is changed when the command is used and will stay until another size is specified, if you want to change the font size only for a few number of words, you can group the command using:  ```{\Large only some text is large}```.
+In this example the font size is changed when the command is used and will stay until another size is specified; if you want to change the font size only for a few number of words, you can group the command using: ```{\Large only some text is large}```.

-It's also possible to specify the font size for a specific object like environment by just switching the size the size at the beginning of the environment like:
+It's also possible to specify the font size for a specific environment by just switching the size the size at the beginning of the environment like:
 ~~~
 \begin{itemize}
   \Large